Game-Developmento/game-dev-ex4-Adi-part-b/README.md

 ### Scenes

-* `JumperFrog`: This is the main game scene where the player controls the frog and avoids cars.
+1. `JumperFrog`: This is the main game scene where the player controls the frog and avoids cars.
-* `Winner-Scene`: This scene is loaded when the player successfully reaches the footpath and wins the game.
+2. `Winner-Scene`: This scene is loaded when the player successfully reaches the footpath and wins the game.

 ### Scripts

-#### Mover

-This script is used to move the cars.
+* `Mover`: This script is used to move the cars.

-#### Input Mover

-This script is used to move the frog (player) in response to user input.
+* `Input Mover`: This script is used to move the frog (player) in response to user input.

-#### TimedSpawnerRandom

-This script is used to respawn cars at random intervals.
+* `TimedSpawnerRandom`: This script is used to respawn cars at random intervals.

-#### BorderCollision2D

-This script is used to ensure that the player stays within the game borders.
+* `BorderCollision2D`: This script is used to ensure that the player stays within the game borders.

-#### DestroyOnTrigger2D

-This script is used to destroy cars when they collide with the player.
+* `DestroyOnTrigger2D`: This script is used to destroy cars when they collide with the player.

-#### GoToNextLevel

-This script is used to load the winner scene when the player reaches the footpath.
+* `GoToNextLevel`: This script is used to load the winner scene when the player reaches the footpath.

-#### Replay

-This script is used for the replay button to restart the game.
+* `Replay`: This script is used for the replay button to restart the game.

-#### SingletonByName

-This script is used to generate the player only once.
+* `SingletonByName`: This script is used to generate the player only once.
 This is useful so it stays in the same place when the next scene is loaded.

 ### Prefabs